Deltares/hydromt_delwaq/docs/user_guide/build_config_EM.rst

 - model

-Alternatively, to start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydraulic model for your case and then build DELWAQ.
+Alternatively, to start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydraulic model for your case and then build your D-Emissions model.

 .. warning::

-  As of now, DELWAQ models can only be built on top of existing Wflow models.
+  As of now, DELWAQ and D-Emissions models can only be built on top of existing Wflow models.

 .. _config_file_EM: